Overcoming Narcissist Abuse, By Elizabeth Shaw – Life Coach.

 Examples of coercive control tactics they use.

-- They monitor your outings, accuses you of things you haven’t done, cause arguments before you go out, or arguments when you get back, so you no longer want to bother, keep you busy so you don’t have time for your own hobbies.
+- They monitor your outings, accuses you of things you haven’t done, cause arguments before you go out, or arguments when you get back, so you no longer want to bother going out or doing things for you, keeping you busy, so you don’t have time for your own hobbies.
 Play you off against friends and family, putting you in the middle and making you choose, often lying about what friends and family have said about you.

-- They will guilt trip you, triangulate you, shame you and pity play, to get you to break down your boundaries and do things you don’t want to do.
+- They will guilt trip you, triangulate you, shame you and pity play, to get you to break down your boundaries and do things you don’t want to or wouldn’t normally do.

-- They will damage property, from punching doors to smashing things.
+- They will damage property, from punching doors to smashing items up.

 - They can never let you have the last word, even if that means them sulking off and giving you the silent treatment.

-- They call you names, call you crazy, insecure, sensitive, put you down in obvious overt ways.
-“You look fat in that.” or covert ways.
+- They invalidate you, call you names, call you crazy, insecure, sensitive, put you down in obvious overt ways.
+“You look fat in that.” or covert means.
 “Are you really going to wear that.

 - They use anger to intimidate you, or silent treatment to punish you if you don’t give them what they want.